 Please make your applications to 'BBSRC Follow-on Fund' through the Je-S system.

-Professor David Dent (Chair) - Azotic Technologies Ltd
+Professor David Dent (Chair) - Dent Associates Ltd

-Caroline Woodside BSc (Hons) MSc (Deputy Chair) - University of Glasgow
+Caroline Woodside BSc (Hons) MSc (Deputy Chair) - The University of Edinburgh

 Professor Anthony Hall - Earlham Institute